-Now click the if (mod == 0) line and press the Toggle Breakpoint (Add Breakpoint) button at the top line of the MCU IDE window.
+Now click the if ( mod == 0 ) line and press the Toggle Breakpoint (Add Breakpoint) button at the top line of the MCU IDE window.
 The line with the breakpoint will turn red.

-Press the tart button.
-The progam will start to run.
-You will not see changes in the debugger window unless you also press the the "A" animate button at the top of the screen, which will show the active instructions and scroll the screen when necessary.
-However if you enter a 3 digit number on the small keyboard on the screen, the progam will stop at the if (mod == 0); line and you will see the a,c,mod variables at the breakpoint.
+Press the Start button.
+The program will start to run.
+You will not see changes in the debugger window unless you also press the the by step by pressing the Step button for each step or run continuously by pressing the Start button again.

+"A" animate button at the top of the screen, which will show the active instructions and scroll the screen when necessary.
+However if you enter a 3 digit number on the small keyboard on the screen, the program will stop at the if ( mod == 0 ); line and you will see the a,c,mod variables at the breakpoint.

-After the stop at the breakpoint, you can continue the execution step by step by pressing the Step button for each step or run continuously by pressing the Start button again.
+After the stop at the breakpoint, you can continue the execution step